dasmerlon/wikipedia-people-graph/README.md

 More on this in the section `Deploy and Execution`.

 ## Web Server
-Before deployment you have to define your credentials for the MySQL-database in the `credentials.txt`-file.
+Before deployment, you have to define your credentials for the MySQL-database.
 To be able to deploy the website on a web server, you need to package the project into a file-format your webserver expects.
 We use an Apache Tomcat Server and packaged the project into a WAR-file.

+1. Copy the `credentials.txt.template` from the folder `backend-server-master`, adjust your login data and move it to `backend-server-master/src/main/resources/credentials.txt`.
+2. Run and build the project with maven to get the WAR-file.

 # Deployment and Execution